He iti te mokoroa, nāna i kati te kahikatea

 The mokoroa (grub) may be small, but it cuts through the Kahikatea

 Design is the stage where you turn your proposal into a clear, user-focused plan that shows what you are going to make, why it matters, and how it will look and function.
-A strong design helps you make informed decisions early, consider relevant implications, and use conventions that suit your outcome type—so your development time is spent building with purpose, not guessing and redoing work.
+A strong design helps you make informed decisions early, consider relevant implications, and use conventions that suit your outcome type and context - so your development time is spent building with purpose, not guessing and redoing work.

 2d ⟹ 3d